ydb-platform/ydb/ydb/docs/en/core/concepts/async-replication.md

 ## Restrictions {#restrictions}

-* The set of replication objects is immutable and is generated when {{ ydb-short-name }} creates an asynchronous replication instance.
+* The set of replicated objects is immutable and is generated when {{ ydb-short-name }} creates an asynchronous replication instance.
-* {{ ydb-short-name }} supports the following types of replication objects:
+* {{ ydb-short-name }} supports the following types of replicated objects:

   * [row-based tables](datamodel/table.md#row-oriented-tables)
   * [directories](datamodel/dir.md)